egalli64/jaoo/README.md

-# jse
+# jaoo
-Java Standard Edition
+Java and Object-Oriented programming

 A Java project that requires
 - Maven